 For over a century Puerto Ricans, Guamanians, U.S Virgin Islanders, American Samoans, and Northern Mariana Islanders have had no voting representation in Congress and lacked full autonomy over their budgets and policymaking.

 The residents of the territories have an international right to sovereignty and self determination under the United Nations Declaration of Human Rights.

-POLICY AREA: RACIALLY EQUITABLE REDISTRICTING Self-interested politicians have long used the redistricting process to dilute the political power of Black and brown Americans, splitting communities into several districts, or packing them tightly into too few districts.
-INDEPENDENT REDISTRICTING COMMISSIONS H.R.1 / S.1 requires states to create independent redistricting commissions to draw Congressional maps and requires those commissions to reflect the diversity of state populations and prioritize voting rights for communities of color
+POLICY AREA: RACIALLY EQUITABLE REDISTRICTING

+Self-interested politicians have long used the redistricting process to dilute the political power of Black and brown Americans, splitting communities into several districts, or packing them tightly into too few districts.

+INDEPENDENT REDISTRICTING COMMISSIONS

+H.R.1 / S.1 requires states to create independent redistricting commissions to draw Congressional maps and requires those commissions to reflect the diversity of state populations and prioritize voting rights for communities of color of Latinx & Asian

+2x %

+American members of CA

+Congressional Delegation

+Compared to legislative drawn maps

-USC Schwarzenegger Institute for State and Global Policy, 2020 After implementing an independent citizens redistricting commission, the share of California state legislators who are Black, Latinx, and Asian American increased, in some cases dramatically.
+USC Schwarzenegger Institute for State and Global Policy, 2020

+After implementing an independent citizens redistricting commission, the share of California state legislators who are Black, Latinx, and Asian American increased, in some cases dramatically.

 Representation in California's delegations to the U.S. Congress also improved, including doubling the Latinx and Asian American share of the delegation.

 With the commission-drawn maps, Latinx representation in the Congressional delegation reached parity with California's Latinx voting eligible population for the first time in modern history.

-POLICY AREA: FIGHTING BIG MONEY IN POLITICS Big money in politics makes it much harder for Black and brown people to build and exert political power, to effectively advocate for their interests, and to run for and win elected office.
-POLICY AREA: FIGHTING BIG MONEY IN POLITICS Black and brown people exhibit robust democratic participation, including charitable and political giving.
+POLICY AREA: FIGHTING BIG MONEY IN POLITICS

+Big money in politics makes it much harder for Black and brown people to build and exert political power, to effectively advocate for their interests, and to run for and win elected office.

+POLICY AREA: FIGHTING BIG MONEY IN POLITICS

+Black and brown people exhibit robust democratic participation, including charitable and political giving.

 But large donors skew sharply white due to racial wealth disparities driven by historic and current discrimination.

+African American Share of Contribution by Donation Level, New York City 2009

-Public Campaign, 2009 - via Demos, 2015 POLICY AREA: FIGHTING BIG MONEY IN POLITICS Views on Creating Jobs vs. Holding Down Deficit, by Race and Income Post-ABC Poll: December Monthly - via Demos, 2015 The largely white donor class has sharply different priorities than Black and brown voters, especially on the role government should play in creating a fair economy.
-BUILDING A SMALL DONOR DEMOCRACY H.R.1 / S.1 initiates a small donor matching system, pilots democracy dollar vouchers, and creates People PACs, all of which build the power of small donors in our elections
+POLICY AREA: FIGHTING BIG MONEY IN POLITICS

+Views on Creating Jobs vs. Holding Down Deficit, by Race and Income

+Post-ABC Poll: December Monthly - via Demos, 2015

+The largely white donor class has sharply different priorities than Black and brown voters, especially on the role government should play in creating a fair economy.

+BUILDING A SMALL DONOR DEMOCRACY

+H.R.1 / S.1 initiates a small donor matching system, pilots democracy dollar vouchers, and creates People PACs, all of which build the power of small donors in our elections